gigafluent/gigafluent.github.io/_pages/terms.md

 ## IX.
 Charges
 The App is provided on a free basis.
 Once you download the App, you will have access to its basic features.

+Access to features powered by OpenAI’s ChatGPT (proofreading scanned text) requires In-App Purchases in the form of credits (“words”).

+The full list of credits purchase options and pricing are provided on the App’s page.
+You may have an opportunity to try the app features with free credits.

+Credits usage is based on OpenAI’s API tokens usage.
+Credits are called “words” inside the app interface for convenience.
+It is not guaranteed that 1 credit is always equal to 1.

 <br>